 Dennis began as a stage actor, supporting the family by selling vacuum cleaners, tricycles and women’s hosiery.
 In 1945, Dennis had married his childhood sweetheart, Gerry Stowell.
 They later had three sons, Rick, Robert, and Rusty.
 During the early acting years, Dennis and Gerry took an active role in raising their children.
 Never part of the wild Hollywood crowd, Dennis, a vegetarian, a student of Yoga and Meditation, and speaker at Self Realization Fellowship, devoted his life to helping others and making this a better world to live in.
 Although perhaps best known as an actor, what he hoped most to be remembered for, was his tireless his work in fostering sustainability of our planet.

 Music was always a big part of the Weaver’s lives.
-Over the years Gerry and Dennis, a singer and songwriter, performed together, often on stage with their sons as well.
-All five of them are talented performers.
+Over the years Dennis, a singer and songwriter, performed with his wife, Gerry (now deceased) often on stage with their sons as well.

-Dennis Weaver, actor, humanitarian, and pioneer environmentalist, succumbed to complications from cancer February 2006 at age 81.
-Surviving him are his wife, Gerry, and their three sons, Rick, Rob, and Rusty, and three grandchildren, Jennifer, Brandon, Travis, and Jess.
+Dennis Weaver, actor, humanitarian, and pioneer environmentalist, succumbed to complications from cancer February 2006.
+He was 81.
+Surviving him are his three sons, Rick, Rob, and Rusty, and three grandchildren, Jennifer, Brandon, Travis, and Jess.